darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 See [BlueRetro mapping reference](https://docs.google.com/spreadsheets/d/e/2PACX-1vT9rPK2__komCjELFpf0UYz0cMWwvhAXgAU7C9nnwtgEaivjsh0q0xeCEiZAMA-paMrneePV7IqdX48/pubhtml) for Bluetooth controller & GameCube controller buttons label correspondence.

 # Wii-Ext
+*refers to the connector found on the downside of Wii Remotes and on the front of NES Mini and SNES Mini consoles.*

 BlueRetro will emulate the device selected in output config #1 on Wii port 1.\
 BlueRetro will emulate the device selected in output config #2 on Wii port 2.